SherLocK0091/SherLocK0091/README.md

 # 💫 About Me:
-Student in Şişli Vocational and Technical Anatolian High School<br>Live in Istanbul<br>Software Engineer
+Graduated from Şişli Vocational and Technical Anatolian High School<br>Live in Istanbul<br>Software Engineer